pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_files.md

 ## Get file URL

-Construct the file’s direct download URL.
-No API call; does not decrypt.
+Construct a file’s direct download URL.
+No API calls; does not decrypt encrypted files.

 ### Method(s)